Wisconsin Emergency Management (WEM)

 Wisconsin Emergency Management 47th Annual Governor's Conference on Emergency Management and Homeland Security

-The 47th Annual Governor's Conference on Emergency Management and Homeland Security will be March 19-20, 2014 at the Radisson Paper Valley Hotel in Appleton.
+Registration is NOW OPEN for the 47th Annual Governor's Conference on Emergency Management and Homeland Security.
+The conference will be March 19-20, 2014 at the Radisson Paper Valley Hotel in Appleton.

 More than 350 people from fire, law enforcement, emergency management, and other first responder agencies are expected to attend this year's event.
 Presenters at the conference will cover a wide range of topics from the latest on security threats to information on emergency preparedness.